icann/rdap-conformance-tool/docs/std_95/common_structures.md

   "message": " The value for the JSON name value does not pass LDH name [stdRdapLdhNameValidation]."
 }
 ```
-        4. If the JSON name unicodeName exists, the value shall pass the test Unicode name [[stdRdapUnicodeNameValidation]][id-stdRdapUnicodeNameValidation] defined in this document.
+        4. Test case [-11511](#id-testCase-11511){ #id-testCase-11511 }: If the JSON name unicodeName exists, the value shall pass the test Unicode name [[stdRdapUnicodeNameValidation]][id-stdRdapUnicodeNameValidation] defined in this document.
 ``` json
 {
   "code": -11511,